DGWonKanobi/Positivity-UltraInstinct-Game/README.md

 Game Summary  :

-A game which allows users to enter negative descriptors that they want to be mindful to avoid while also entering positive descriptors they want to attract and manifest.
-The User Theme will be that of characters from popular  the popular anime Dragon Ball Z referred to mythically as the saiyans .
-These characters were obsessed with the  concept of trying to improve yourself.
-So the game will use them as character to practice positivity.
+A game which allows users to practice positivity mindfulness by visially avoiding negative descriptors and pursuing positive ones.
+The User Theme will be that of characters from  the popular anime Dragon Ball Z referred to mythically as the saiyans .
+These characters were obsessed with the  concept of trying to improve themself everyday.
+So the game will use them as characters to practice positivity.

 Game Objective : Game user will be a player who's character objective is to avoid objects with the negative assigned values while pursuing objects with positive assigned value.